sayakpaul/simple-image-recaptioning/README.md

 └── utils.py -- misc utilities.
 ```

+If you have anything to modify, feel free to go into these files and modify them as per your needs.

 ## Handy tips

 * A good chunk of data processing used `PIL`.
 Simply replace your `Pillow` installation to use [`Pillow-SIMD`](https://github.com/uploadcare/pillow-simd) for better speed.